petripaavola/ClipboardTools/README.md

 $myData | ClipboardTools-PasteObjectToExcel
 ```

-#### Parameters:
-- `-PowershellObjects`: Specifies the objects to be converted to tab-delimited CSV format.
-These objects can be passed via the pipeline.

 #### Inputs:
 - Accepts PowerShell objects from the pipeline.
 The objects are converted to a tab-delimited CSV format.